The Bankrate promise

 Used to promote business growth and job creation, 504 loans are long-term, fixed-rate business loans provided through Certified Development Companies.
 504 loan funds may be used to purchase buildings, land, machinery and equipment.
 Funds cannot be used for working capital or inventory, refinancing debt or speculating on real estate.

-Interest rate: Rates are pegged to the current market rate for 5-year and 10-year U.S. Treasury issues plus a percentage.
+Interest rate: Rates are pegged to the current market rate for 10-year U.S. Treasury issues plus a percentage.

 Microloans are small loans disbursed by nonprofit organizations chosen by the SBA.
 These loans are designed with startups specifically in mind.